BackStabbedAngel/BackStabbedAngel/README.md

 </p>

 <p align="center">
-  Please DNI If associated with Sunnyfoggy/Avery.
-Reasons Below.
+  Please DNI If associated with person below.
 Honestly depends.
-As long as you aren't trying to use me.
+As long as you aren't trying to harrass me.
-  Besides that feel free to int as long as you dont support anything problematic.
+  Besides that feel free to int as long as you dont support anything problematic like d@rkshippers.
 <p align="center">

 <p align="center">